 Now normally I will always make my own pastes and sauces, however for this I buy on-line from an Asian site.
 It is rich and certainly got a kick and the 400 gram tub will last for ages.
-See the attached link for details of where to purchase.
 This can be quite a fiery, even with 1 tbsp of paste it has a little kick.
 In our house, I like it hotter than my wife, so I make up as per the recipe, then dissolve a teaspoon of additional paste in a little hot water then put in my bowl.
 Then get the tissues and cold water ready.

 Once all the veg is prepared this is a quick meal to cook and the short cook time ensures nice crisp veg.
 Quantities will be enough for 4 people, I make for 2, then chill the remainder and just give a quick blast in the microwave the following day.